Dog Fencing Solutions For Escaping Dogs

-CONS: Potentially dangerous/fatal, wears out patches in grass, restrictive to dog.
+CONS: Potentially dangerous/fatal, wears out patches in the grass, restrictive to the dog.

-(Not to be confused with a dog containment systems)
+(Not to be confused with a dog containment system)

 Here we are talking about the live ribbon or wire of electric fencing that will zap you if you touch it!
 Most effective for digging dogs.
 However usually not effective if dog is jumping the fence, because the escaping dog needs to touch the wire and the ground to complete the circuit and get the correction.
 As soon as his feet are off the ground system is usually useless even if touching the wire.
 Also if a branch or similar falls on the fence and touches the ground the wire/ribbon is earthed and no longer effective, non-restrictive to the dog